 - Raptor-safe guidelines for all new electrical construction

-- Employee training to ensure compliance with our plan
+- Employee training to ensure plan compliance

 You can learn more in the booklet, Our Bird Story (pdf).